ned14/outcome/doc/md/08-changelog.md

 \anchor changelog

 ## Next release v1.00:
+- Issue #23 Get Outcome working on VS2017 Update 1.
+Thanks to Vinnie Falco for reporting this.

 ## 20170519 boost_peer_review4:
 - Issue #13 The opcode counting CI tests in test/constexprs was severely broken on POSIX.